Neyroe/External-Brawl-Camera/README.md

 **Ready :**
 1. Control brawl Camera from Blender
 2. Display position Player in scene
+3. Display frame counter
-3. new !
+4. new !
 Z-Axis camera can be change
+5. new !
+Update Depth render camera
-4. new !
-Update blender camera as brawl camera
+6. new !
+Update blender camera position as brawl camera

 Missing :